seishinleblanc/block17-workshop/README.md

-These are exercises designed to improve problem solving skills.
+A set of challenges meant to improve JavaScript problem solving strategies.